gavinlyonsrepo/raspberrypi_tempmon/README.md

 | /usr/bin/local/rpi_tempmon.sh | The  shell script |
 | $HOME/.config/rpi_tempmon/rpi_tempmon.cfg | config file, optional, user made, not installed |

-Config file: The user can create an optional config file, used
+Config file: The user can create a  config file, used
+for -m mail option and the alarm function.
-for -m option.
-The config file is created so the ssmtp config file can be kept secured from all but root account. it contains one setting the email address for which is the destination of -m option.
+The sstmp setting in config file is created so the ssmtp config file can be kept secured from all but root account.
+The setting "RPI_AuthUser" the is email address for which is the destination of -m option.
+The other settings are ALARM_MODE which should be set to one or zero(one: alarm on, zero: off) CPU_UPPERLIMIT is the temperature limit of CPU in Centigrade should be a positive integer.
+If alarm is on when CPU goes above this temperature actives alarm functions.
+At startup file is read by program, if it does not exist it creates a blank one.
+A dummy config file is available in documentation folder.

 >
 >RPI_AuthUser=examplemail@gmail.com
 >
+>ALARM_MODE=1
+>
+>CPU_UPPERLIMIT=60

 Output
 -------------------------------------